londelidess/e-commerce-service/README.md

 * Users can view all products.
   - `GET api/products`

+* Fetch and display products added by the current user.
+  - `GET api/products/user`

 * Users can retrieve a specific product by its ID.
   - `GET api/products/<product_id>`